mazpe/Faxsmile/readme.md

 - Fully support Soft Delete in fax_recipients table
 ## User
 - When a User account is created it should send an email with login/password information.
+- Creating should touch mutators and use setPasswordAttribute mutator instead of having to specify it